 That’s right, despite the low power requirements of a 3.5mm headset, the Turtle Beach Recon 200 is a battery powered gaming headset, and it’s not immediately apparent why.
 According to Turtle Beach, the Recon 200 features “amplified audio” and an always-on bass boost function.

-If reading “amplified audio” confused you, because all audio output is by its nature amplified — you’re not alone.
-Even after using the headset for multiple multi-hour gaming sessions, and running it through our battery of tests, I’m still not really sure what the point of these features are.
-There’s no way to turn the settings off, or really interact with them at all, and there’s nothing about the headset that really behaves any differently than any other comparable product on the market.
+Still, if reading “amplified audio” confused you because all audio output is by its nature amplified—you’re not alone.
+Even after using the headset for multiple multi-hour gaming sessions, and running it through our battery of tests, I’m still not really sure what the point of this feature is.
+There’s no real way to interact with these settings and you can’t turn the settings off.
+There’s nothing about the headset that really behaves any differently than any other comparable product on the market.

 Basically, this is a normal stereo headset, with the same array of features as the products with which it competes, only it also needs to be recharged.
 I’m not really sure what the benefit of the features that require that extra battery power are, but I can tell you they don’t outweigh the inconvenience of having a headset run out of power and shut off mid-game.